England to wear 'Black Lives Matter' logo for West Indies series

 Root, speaking on behalf of the England squad, said: “It is important to show solidarity to the black community and to raise much-needed awareness around the topics of equality and justice.”

-Deeney said: "Watching cricket with my granddad shaped my childhood, so it's great to be able to help England and the West Indies to show their support in such a meaningful way."
+Deeney said: “Watching cricket with my grandad shaped my childhood, so it's great to be able to help England and the West Indies to show their support in such a meaningful way.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive